×

 When we asked people living in Alabang about club and activities where newcomers can meet others, they responded:

 "Expats living in Alabang can join a variety of clubs and activities, such as golf, tennis, and swimming.
 There are also a number of international schools and organizations that offer activities and events for expats.
 Additionally, there are many restaurants, bars, and cafes that are popular gathering spots for expats.
-Expats can also meet people by attending local festivals and events, joining language classes, or volunteering with local charities," remarked one member in Alabang.
+Expats can also meet people by attending local festivals and events, joining language classes, or volunteering with local charities," said one expat in Alabang.

 What is life like in Alabang?